 "Is it just me, or is there something going on between those two?
 Will Green Lantern ever admit to his feelings?
 Will Hawkgirl ever stop sublimating her passions with that big honkin' mace?!
 Will True Love conquer all?
 Not on my show!" *BOOM*

 Everyone who finds out Helga's deep dark secret on Hey Arnold! seems to be rooting for her.
 Her best friend Phoebe and Arnold's Grandpa Phil (who married a former childhood bully himself) will occasionally try to help lead Arnold in the right direction.

 Don't forget Lila.
 As much as some fans like to go the Die for Our Ship route because Arnold likes her, in the play episode Lila is willing to drop out of her role as Juliet just so Helga can get the part opposite him.
 Lila does not like Arnold that way, and is more than happy to have him get together with someone who does.

 Danny Phantom: Tucker ships his best friends, Danny and Sam, long before either of them starts to realize their feelings for one another.
 Not to mention Danny's Parents, the kids at his school, even Danny's ghost enemies ship them together at one point or another.
 Even their dreams shipped them together.

 Yumi's little brother Hiroki ships Yumi and Ulrich.
 He makes several comments throughout the series, including one where Ulrich was fighting a Krabe that had entered the real world, and he shouts, "This is so awesome!
 I keep telling you, you gotta go out with this guy!"
 In a public street, in front of Yumi, Ulrich and both of Yumi's parents.

-For about the first three seasons of Daria, Jane shipped her brother Trent with her best friend Daria.
+For about the first three seasons of Daria, Jane Lane shipped her older brother Trent with her best friend Daria.

 Gunther apparently liked seeing Kick kiss Kendall in "Box Office Blitz".